smarr/SMark/repository/SMark.package/SMarkSuite.class/README.md

 Usage:

- Choose a suite and use the class-side #run.
+Choose a suite (i.e. one of my subclasses) and use the class-side #run or run: messages.

- Print the result of the following expression:
+To get an example print the result of the following expression:

 	SMarkCompiler run: 10

+	SMarkLoops runOnly: #benchArrayAccess